FAQ: What to Expect

 I want to schedule a meeting with an NHRS Benefits Specialist.
 How long will it take to get in for a meeting?

-We try to get you in for an appointment within 10 business days of your request; however, you can ask to book further out, as well.
+We try to get you in for an appointment within three weeks; however, you can ask to book further out, as well.
 We suggest that you give yourself one to two months advance time, if possible.
 Certain times of the year, such as the filing periods prior to July 1 and January 1, are much busier than others.

 Note to teachers: Teachers retiring July 1 who would like to make an appointment during Christmas, February, or April vacations are encouraged to contact NHRS at least one to two months ahead, as these times fill up quickly.